Factor Investing Bridges

 Factors emphasize results.
 Isn’t this true about you?

 Labels.
 Style Boxes.
 Branding.
 Popularity.
-Cache.
+Cachet.
 These are irrelevant compared to getting results.
 Passive investing seeks a market’s return at low cost whereas active investing strives for outperformance.
 Factor investing does both.

 Factor investing is rational, quantitative, and efficient like passive but identifies tilts persistent in achieving a targeted result like active.